Grindelwald, its Bergschaften, Jungfraujoch and Eigergletscher

 Grindelwald today

-The valley is surrounded by famous mountains (including the Lauberhorn, Kleine Scheidegg, Finsteraarhorn, Wetterhorn, the Grosse Fiescherhorn, Mönch, Eiger, Jungfrau, Lauteraarhorn, Schreckhorn), their glaciers, and beautiful panoramas.
+The valley is surrounded by famous mountains (including the Lauberhorn, Kleine Scheidegg, Finsteraarhorn, Wetterhorn, the Grosse Fiescherhorn, Mönch, Eiger, Jungfrau, Lauteraarhorn, and Schreckhorn), their glaciers, and beautiful panoramas.

 World Snow Festival (13-18 January), work in process.